 Can money gifted by a family member be used for the E2 investment?

-Yes, an investor can use gifted funds, from his or her family or from other sources, can be used for an E2 Visa business investment, but you must be able to demonstrate the legitimacy of the gift.
+Yes, an investor can use gifted funds, from his or her family or other sources, for an E2 Visa business investment, but you must be able to demonstrate the legitimacy of the gift.

 How long does it take to get the E2 Visa after the application is approved?